What is a Dictionary Attack?

 • Can rate limiting stop dictionary attacks?

-• How is this different from phishing?
+• How is a dictionary attack different from phishing?

 Abisola